Iburidu/cutils/README.md

 VECTOR_ERASE(v, 2);
 ```
 > Removes an element and shifts all items after that with 1 to left
+> The non-macro version returns a pointer to the next item (NULL if the vector is empty)

 ###### Resizing the vector
 ```c